mattias-persson/url-parameters/README.md

 // Clear all parameters from the URL. url.clear()

+// Returns the value of param or null if param is not present. url.get('param')

+// Returns the value of param or 'default' if param is not present. url.get('param', 'default')

 // Check if a parameter contains a value, for example in a comma separated list of values. url.containsValue('param', 'value')
 ```